poriacodes/glasp-article/README.md

 ![Getting-Started-Step-Eight](images/Getting-Started-8.png)

-## **How to Install The Glasp Extension on your Browser**
+### **How to Install the Glasp Extension on Your Browser**

 #### 1. **On your dashboard, click on your profile picture and select “extension” from the dropdown menu.
-You will be redirected to the Glasp web store;  [Chrome Web Store](https://chrome.google.com/webstore/detail/glasp-social-web-highligh/blillmbchncajnhkjfdnincfndboieik) if you are on Google Chrome/Brave or [Safari App Store](https://apps.apple.com/ng/app/glasp-social-web-highlighter/id1605690124?mt=12) if you are on Safari.**
+You will be redirected to the Glasp web store: [Chrome web store](https://chrome.google.com/webstore/detail/glasp-social-web-highligh/blillmbchncajnhkjfdnincfndboieik) if you are on Google Chrome or Brave, or the [Safari app store](https://apps.apple.com/ng/app/glasp-social-web-highlighter/id1605690124?mt=12) if you are on Safari.**

 ![Installation-Guide-One](images/installation-1.png)

-#### 2. **On the Webstore, click on Add to Chrome**
+#### 2. **On the Webstore, click "Add to Chrome."**

 ![Installation-Guide-Two](images/installation-2.png)

-#### 3. **A pop-up box will appear at the top, select “Add Extension”**
+#### 3. **A pop-up box will appear at the top, select “Add Extension.”**

 ![Installation-Guide-Three](images/Installation-3.png)
-#### **4. You will be redirected to a welcome page where you can learn more about Glasp and a sidebar is displayed for you to view your highlights, summary and many more.**
+#### **4. You will be redirected to a welcome page where you can learn more about Glasp, and a sidebar is displayed for you to view your highlights, summary, and many more.**

 ![Installation-Guide-Four](images/installation-4.png)

-#### 5. **After installing the extension, don’t forget to pin it on the toolbar.
+#### 5. **After installing the extension, don’t forget to pin it to the toolbar.
 This makes it easier for you to open the Glasp on the sidebar.
-To do this, click on the extension icon at the top-right corner of your page and select the pin beside “Glasp”.**
+To do this, click on the extension icon at the top-right corner of your page and select the pin beside “Glasp.”**

 ![Installation-Guide-Five](images/Installation-5.png)

-## **How to Use Glasp on a Webpage**
+### **How to Use Glasp on a Webpage**

-#### **1. Visit the webpage that contains the content you want to highlight and select the Glasp Icon from your pinned extension.
-You may be prompted to log in or signup, kindly do so.**
+#### **1. Visit the webpage that contains the content you want to highlight and select the Glasp icon from your pinned extension.
+You may be prompted to log in or signup; kindly do so.**

 ![How-to-use-on-a-webpage-one](images/how-to-use-web-1.png)